purescript/spago/README.md

 To fill them in you should use the proper js tool of the day, at the time of writing [ParcelJS][parcel] looks like a good option.

+If you wish to see an example of a project building with `spago` + `parceljs`, you can take a look at [affresco][affresco].
+It is a PureScript monorepo of React-based components and apps.
+The gist of it is that the PureScript apps in the repo are built with `spago build` (look in the `package.json` for it), but all the React components can be imported from JS apps as well, given that proper modules are built out of the PS sources (and for that `spago make-module` is used, you might want to take a look at the `build-purs.rb`).

-> So I added a new package to the `packages.dhall`, why is `spago` not installing it?
+#### So I added a new package to the `packages.dhall`, why is `spago` not installing it?

 Adding a package to the package-set just includes it in the set of possible packages you can depend on.
 However if you wish `spago` to install it you should then add it to